-Transformational leadership plays a crucial role in developing a learning climate within companies, and empowers employees in the pursuit of organisational goals.
-Transformational leaders can also enable large companies to actively respond to the changes occurring in the external environment, and create effective changes to build a sustained learning workplace within large companies.
+Transformational leadership plays a crucial role in developing a learning climate within companies and empowers employees in the pursuit of organisational goals.
+Transformational leaders can also enable large companies to respond to the changes occurring in the external environment actively, and create effective changes to build a sustained learning workplace within large companies.

-Moreover, it is evident that intellectual stimulation as another aspect of transformational leadership could also positively impact on the effectiveness of leadership in large companies to build a learning workplace through facilitating knowledge sharing around the organisation.
+Moreover, intellectual stimulation as another aspect of transformational leadership could also positively impact on the effectiveness of leadership in large companies to build a learning workplace through facilitating knowledge sharing around the organisation.

 Leaders in large organisations require people who have been inspired to face the changes in the business environment.
-Based on this, transformational leadership can contribute to these leaders inspiring their followers by inspirational motivation determining a highly desired expectation for employees to some extent.
-Therefore, transformational leadership is a leadership style which could be employed in order to improve the effectiveness of leadership in large organisations.
+Based on this, transformational leadership can contribute to these leaders encouraging their followers by inspirational motivation, determining a highly desired expectation for employees to some extent.
+Therefore, transformational leadership is a leadership style which could be employed to improve the effectiveness of leadership in large organisations.

 Furthermore, in describing the critical role of knowledge management in large organisations, McAdam and Reid (2001) demonstrate that while small organisations suffer from insufficient investment and a lesser degree of advancement in knowledge management, top managers in large companies have a better understanding of the importance of knowledge management and tend to invest more in developing their strategic knowledge management systems.

 The results of this research also indicate that large organisations are more advanced in capturing, creating and disseminating knowledge around the organisation.
-Davies and Warren (2011) assert that the processes of knowledge management in large enterprises can be evaluated by measuring the processes of knowledge finding, integrating and networking with other companies.
+Davies and Warren (2011) assert that the processes of knowledge management in large enterprises can be evaluated by measuring the methods of knowledge finding, integrating and networking with other companies.
 In Davies and Warren’s (2011) view, large companies firstly investigate new knowledge from various sources.
-It can be seen that the knowledge finding plays a critical role in large companies in exploring new knowledge through acquiring knowledge and information from the external business environment and developing the required capabilities to create new knowledge within company.
+It can be seen that the knowledge finding plays a critical role in large companies in exploring new expertise through acquiring knowledge and information from the external business environment and developing the required capabilities to create a new awareness within a company.

-Secondly, Davies and Warren (2011) focus on internally integrating knowledge through synthesising new knowledge and information in order to improve the effectiveness of organisational processes and the quality of products or services.
-Finally, they highlight that organisations must commercially collaborate with other companies operating in the business environment, and share their knowledge with them.
+Secondly, Davies and Warren (2011) focus on internally integrating knowledge through synthesising new knowledge and information to improve the effectiveness of organisational processes and the quality of products or services.
+Finally, they highlight that organisations must commercially collaborate with other companies operating in the business environment and share their knowledge with them.

-Chien, HJ 2001, A comparison of leadership characteristics in public and large and small private organizations in Taiwan, Nova Southeastern University, US.
+Chien, HJ 2001, A comparison of leadership characteristics in public and large and small private organisations in Taiwan, Nova Southeastern University, US.

-Davies, J & Warren P 2011 .Knowledge management in large organizations.
+Davies, J & Warren P 2011 .Knowledge management in large organisations.
 In Domingue, J,

 Fensel, D & Hendler, JA (ed.)
 Handbook of semantic web technologies, Springer-Verlag, Berlin.